 On October 1, 2009, the Company entered into a License Agreement with Innovative Medical Solutions SRL ("IMS") to establish and market the Company's U-Cord business in Germany with the option to expand the licensed territory to include Italy, Spain and France.
-IMS is to pay the Company an annual fee of \$20,000 per year on the anniversary of the effective date for the term of the contract.
+IMS was supposed to pay the Company an annual fee of \$20,000 per year on the anniversary of the effective date for the term of the contract.
 The initial term of the agreement is ten years and may be extended in five year increments by mutual agreement of the parties.
-The Company will receive royalties of 12% of the U-Cord collection and processing revenues generated by IMS.
-The Company will also receive royalty fees of 14% - 18% on storage revenues.
+The Company is entitled to royalties of 12% of the U-Cord collection and processing revenues generated by IMS.
+The Company is also entitled to receive royalty fees of 14% - 18% on storage revenues.
 In consideration for the annual fee, the Company licensed its technology, know-how and quality systems to IMS.
-The Company did not record license fees or royalties in fiscal 2009.
+As of February 28, 2011, IMS has not begun to market the